Facebook pixel From One Lemon to a Career in Horticulture

 “When I was 23, I was given a lemon tree at my first house,” Sarah Moore said.
 “It only produced one lemon, but I was hooked.
 I had to figure out where I could make plants a part of my daily job – I didn’t even know what horticulture was.”

-For those who are considering digging into an education or career in horticulture or the green industry, STLCC is the perfect place to start.
-Along with an associate of applied science degree in horticulture, the College also offers certificates of proficiency in horticulture and in cannabis and hemp production.
-Additionally, there are numerous continuing education courses offered to students interested in learning more about nature, gardening, horticulture and ecology.
+For students who are considering an education or career in horticulture or the green industry, STLCC is a strong place to start.
+Along with an associate of applied science degree in horticulture, the College offers certificates of proficiency in horticulture and cannabis and hemp production.
+STLCC also offers continuing education courses for students interested in nature, gardening, horticulture and ecology.

 “I originally came to Meramec as part of a dual enrollment program with my high school and was immediately intrigued by the horticulture program,” said James Bruns, who is now an STLCC horticulture student.

-Jerry Pence, the horticulture program coordinator and an assistant professor, insists the strong reputation bestowed upon the STLCC horticulture program is the real deal.
+Jerry Pence, horticulture program coordinator and assistant professor, said the program’s strong reputation is real.

 “It’s not a myth, it’s reality,” Pence said.
 “We are the largest horticulture program in Missouri and have more students than most, if not all, four-year programs across the country.
 We have great connections with the green industry and bring local experts in to speak to students, teach as adjuncts, and give us tours for various field trips.”

-Being the biggest doesn’t necessarily make it the best.
-But with its size, the program at STLCC offers students advantages that they might not find at other schools.
-One highlight of the program is the garden classroom on our Meramec campus that covers more than 10 acres, with scenic trails lined by perennial plants and dedicated pollinator, and wildlife habitats.
+Being the biggest does not automatically make a program the best, but STLCC’s size gives students access to resources they may not find at other schools.
+One highlight is the garden classroom on the Meramec campus, which covers more than 10 acres and includes scenic trails, perennial plants, pollinator areas and wildlife habitats.

 “It’s huge for our students because having a working, outdoor garden classroom that’s treated as a lab, students are able to really do the things that they’re learning in lecture in real time,” Moore said.